Recorded Future: Products

-Clients initially included the financial sector with quantitative investors, but since 2013, they have changed to businesses seeking cyber security, per Ahlberg, for example SITA (IT company), a global air transport IT company.
+Clients initially included the financial sector with quantitative investors, with the company transitioning in 2013 to providing cyber security solutions, to companies such as SITA.

 Organization

 The company was founded in 2009 by Christopher Ahlberg and had 20 employees as of November 2011.
-Google Ventures and In-Q-Tel invested "under $10 million each" into the Recorded Future shortly after the company was founded.
-Google published this on May 3, 2010 In-Q-Tel is an investment arm of the CIA.
+Google Ventures and In-Q-Tel invested "under $10 million each" into Recorded Future shortly after the company was founded.
+Google published this on May 3, 2010.
+In-Q-Tel is an investment arm of the CIA.
 As of 2015, it had partnerships with IBM, HP ArcSight, Cimation, Ethnographic Edge, Tiberium Security, and Malformity Labs LLC per its company profile published by Businessweek.

 Analysis

 Red Echo Report

 In 2021, Recorded Future's Insikt Group identified the China-linked group RedEcho, which targeted 10 distinct Indian organizations in the power generation and transmission sector and two organizations in the maritime sector.

 China Vulnerability Database Report

-In November 2017, Recorded Future published analysis asserting that the Ministry of State Security (China) influences or alters their National Vulnerability Database (CNNVD) to coverup espionage activities.
+In November 2017, Recorded Future published analysis asserting that the Ministry of State Security (MSS) influences or alters their National Vulnerability Database (CNNVD) to coverup espionage activities.
 According to the analysis, "vulnerabilities commonly exploited by malware linked to Chinese APT groups" are incompatible with CNNVD publication practices.
 The company presented further analysis in March 2018, at the Kaspersky Labs Analyst Summit, presenting evidence that the Chinese government retroactively changed the original publication dates.